-A meeting of the NI Centenary Working Group was held on 22 April 2021 and the minutes of this meeting were circulated for approval, having been circulated to the Working Group for their approval as they were not scheduled to meet again until August 2021.
+A meeting of the NI Centenary Working Group was held on 22 April 2021 and the minutes of this meeting are enclosed for approval, having been circulated to the Working Group for their approval as they are not scheduled to meet again until August 2021.

-Proposed by Councillor Dunlop Seconded by Councillor Ross and agreed that the minutes of the NI Centenary Working Group meeting of 22 April 2021 be approved.
+RECOMMENDATION: that the minutes of the NI Centenary Working Group meeting of 22 April 2021 be approved.

-ACTION BY: Ursula Fay, Interim Deputy Director Community Planning
+Prepared and approved by: Ursula Fay, Interim Deputy Director Community Planning